Why stay at The Vagabond During World Cup

 Brightline with Hard Rock Shuttle

 Brightline's Miami Central station is about 15 minutes from the hotel.
-On match days, take a Brightline train to Aventura Station and then catch a Hard Rock Stadium shuttle directly from there.
+On match days, take a Brightline train to Aventura Station and then catch Hard Rock Stadium shuttle directly from there.
 It's one of the easiest ways to avoid stadium traffic entirely.
 Buy tickets early.
 Popular matches sell out.
 Standing room only trains aren't fun when you're already tired from cheering.

 Pros: No parking stress.
 No traffic.
 Predictable timing.